aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 dichromatism may help migratory species find compatible mates more rapidly.
 Greater plumage sexual dichromatism in _Turdus_ species under sympatry with other true thrush species also supports the possibility that increased plumage sexual dichromatism may be the result of reproductive character displacement.
-Therefore, greater plumage sexual dichromatism likely reduces species and mate recognition errors and decreases hybridization.
+Therefore, greater plumage sexual dichromatism likely increases the speed and accuracy of finding a compatible breeding mate, reduces species and mate recognition errors, and decreases hybridization.

 # Acknowledgements